hbeni/fgcom-mumble/README.md

 The FGCom-mumble client plugin needs to be in binary form.
 **TODO:** basicly a `make` based approach: get the source, get the dependencies, run make and load the resulting plugin trough your mumble client.
 Possibly a make install could copy the plugin to mubmles plugin directory?
 Lets see how this is implemented in the mumble client first....

+- Prerequisites: `make`, `g++`
+- Go to the folder `client/mumble-plugin/`
+- `make` will build the plugin
+- Copy the plugin to mumbles `plugins`-folder.
+Mumble will pick it up automatically and show it in the plugins dialog.

 ### Running the client
 TODO: Nicer text needed, but basicly:
 - compatible to fgcom-standalone protocol, so vey much all halfaway recent fgfs instances should handle it out of the box